Lecturer: Dave Wood

 Status for Mathematics students: Core

-Commitment: 30 lectures, 10 weekly assignments with 4 or 5 fortnightly tests based on them
+Commitment: 30 lectures, assignments with weekly online quizzes based on them

-Assessment: 15% from fortnightly tests and 85% from January exam
+Assessment: 15% from online quizzes and 85% from April exam

 Formal registration prerequisites: None